LaurentMazare/gemm-metal/README.md

 # gemm-metal

-This repo contains some metal implementation for the kernels and techniques described in the amazing blog post [How to Optimize a CUDA Matmul Kernel for cuBLAS-like Performance: a Worklog](https://siboehm.com/articles/22/CUDA-MMM).
+This repo contains some metal implementations for the kernels and techniques described in the amazing blog post [How to Optimize a CUDA Matmul Kernel for cuBLAS-like Performance: a Worklog](https://siboehm.com/articles/22/CUDA-MMM).
 The original cuda implementation can be found in [siboehm/SGEMM_CUDA](https://github.com/siboehm/SGEMM_CUDA).

-This code has been written so has to get more familiar with the metal api so the kernels are certainly naive / a work in progress.
+This code was written so as to get more familiar with the metal api so the kernels are certainly naive and/or buggy.

 ## Benchmarks